 In fact, Fiverr can be a viable income source for a freelance graphic designer.
 With Gig Packages, you can increase your offering beyond $5 by bundling your services with upgrades and extras.
 Building a good reputation allows you to ‘level up’ and gain access to more features and better promotions.

 Since you are providing your services for free, why not fill two needs with one deed by contributing your skills to a charitable cause?
 Find a nonprofit organization you believe in so you are motivated to put in your best effort.

 However, don’t forget that free doesn’t mean unprofessional.
 By providing quality work regardless of price, you develop enduring designer-client relationships that will benefit both parties in the long run.

 TIPS TO BUILDING A GREAT PORTFOLIO

-In any case, always go for quality not quantity.
-Clients usually have short attention spans, so every project has to be good enough to catch their eye in some way.
-For best results, choose projects that convey your personal inspirations so your portfolio is unique and instantly recognizable.
+Nevertheless, always go for quality not quantity.
+Clients usually have short attention spans, so every project has to be good enough to catch their attention.
+If possible, choose projects that represent your individuality as a graphic designer so your portfolio is unique and instantly recognizable.

 A design is just the tip of the iceberg — there is a lot of work involved during the design process that outsiders don’t get to see, such as coming up with concepts and responding to client feedback.
 As such, it’s a good idea to offer insight into some, if not all, of the projects in your portfolio.
 Such insight can be in the form of notes and annotations, or case studies if you want to provide more details.
 Clients will better understand your design process, and consequently have more confidence in choosing your services.